Joaquín María Ferrer y Cafranga

 Joaquín María de Ferrer y Cafranga (8 December 1777, in Pasajes de San Pedro, Spain – 30 September 1861, in Santa Águeda, Spain) was a Spanish politician and military who served as Prime Minister of Spain in 1841, and held other important offices such as Minister of State, Mayor of Madrid and President of the Senate.
 He also served as Deputy Prime Minister between 1840 and 1841.
+He also served as a Deputy for Guipúzcoa from 1822 to 1837.